Southern Indiana Police believe shoplifting suspects are part of criminal ring

 LOUISVILLE, Ky.
-(WDRB) -- Southern Indiana Police believe they may have more members of an organized shoplifting ring in custody.
+(WDRB) -- Police in southern Indiana believe they may have more members of an organized shoplifting ring in custody.

 On Wednesday, Edinburgh Police responded to two separate shoplifting calls at the Premium Outlet Mall.
 In both cases, the suspects got in their cars and made it to nearby Interstate 65.